 A strong liberal arts education provides the foundation for each of these essential traits.
 For that reason, the employment opportunities for our graduates are truly limitless.
 Our alumni include doctors, teachers, businesspeople, military officers, college professors, attorneys, and dozens of other public servants and leaders in the private sector.
 In fact, with the power of a liberal arts education, you may go on to create careers that don’t even exist yet!

-I hope you will make the College of Humanities and Social Sciences an important part of your HPU adventure.
+I hope you will make the College of Liberal Arts an important part of your HPU adventure.